-In the event that any of the Warrants are cancelled early pursuant to any of Conditions 5(b), 6(c), 7(c), 8(c) and 9(a), the Issuer shall give a notice to the Warrantholders in accordance with Condition 15 (Notices) stipulating the reason for such cancellation and referencing the relevant Condition.
+In the event that any of the Warrants are cancelled early pursuant to any of Conditions 6(d), 7(c), 8(c), 9(c) and 10(a), the Issuer shall give a notice to the Warrantholders in accordance with Condition 16 (Notices) stipulating the reason for such cancellation and referencing the relevant Condition.
 Following delivery of such notice the Issuer shall cancel all, but not some only, of the Warrants.

-The amount payable in respect of each Warrant shall be equal to an amount (which shall be a minimum of zero) which in the determination of the Calculation Agent represents the fair market value of the Warrants (taking into account all relevant factors), determined at close of business on the Clearing System Business Day immediately prior to the day which the cancellation notice is delivered (the "Early Cancellation Amount").
+The amount payable in respect of each Warrant shall be equal to an amount (which shall be a minimum of zero) which represents the fair market value of the Warrants (taking into account all relevant factors), determined at close of business on the Clearing System Business Day immediately prior to the day which the cancellation is made (the "Early Cancellation Amount").
+The Warrantholder will not be charged any cost for the Early Cancellation.